Homotopy classification of $S^{2k-1}$-bundles over $S^{2k}$: Introduction

-This paper is organized as follows: Section \ref{sec:compute K_k^n} computes the $K_k^n$.
-In Section \ref{sec:Number Theory}, we give some lemmas in number theory which will be used in classifying the spherical bundles.
-Section \ref{sec:Action E(X)} studies the effect of compositing self-homotopy equivalences of $P^{2k}(n)$ on attaching map $f$.
-The proof of the Main Theorem is given in the last section.
+This paper is organized as follows.
+Section \ref{sec:compute K_k^n} computes the group $K_k^n$.
+In Section \ref{sec:Number Theory}, we give some lemmas in number theory which will be used in classifying the sphere bundles.
+Section \ref{sec:Action E(X)} studies the action of the group of self-homotopy equivalences of $P^{2k}(n)$ on attaching map $f$.
+Sections \ref{sec:S7-bundle over S8} and \ref{sec:fibrations for k=3,5,6} give proofs of the main results about the homotopy classification.